ARBUCHELI/REFACTORING-EXAMPLE-WINE-QUALITY-ANALYSIS/README.md

 more efficient to work with.
 If your function has a lot of parameters, you may want to rethink how you are splitting this up.

+# Author: Andrés R. Bucheli.
+# Disclaimer: This example and solution was created by Udacity.(Software Engineering Practices Pt 1).